-- 6.1 Following consultation on the Publication Plan responses from infrastructure providers and other stakeholders will be considered as the plan progresses towards submission in estimated for Spring 2023.
+- 6.1 Following consultation on the revised Publication Plan responses from infrastructure providers and other stakeholders will be considered as the plan progresses towards submission which is estimated for Winter 2024/25.
 The Publication Plan will be the final draft plan before submitting the plan for examination.
 Engagement will continue to ensure that sites maximise infrastructure delivery and mitigate any impacts on existing infrastructure. - 6.2 For strategic allocations, strategic master plans (SMPs) will be developed to reflect the concept plans and vision and objectives and through this process infrastructure providers and the relevant statutory bodies will be engaged to agree an infrastructure delivery schedule. - 6.3 Statements of Common Ground will be drawn up with the allocated sites ahead of submission confirming their ability to deliver the necessary infrastructure and policy requirements.